smansu4/thermal-map/README.md

 A recording can be found in the `/resources/recordings` directory.

-Currently, the user cannot scroll with a keyboard mouse on the rendered webpage.
-However, they can use the keyboard arrows to scroll instead.
+<b>Currently, the user cannot scroll with a keyboard mouse on the rendered webpage.
+However, they can use the keyboard
+arrows to scroll instead.</b>

 The gradient palette was selected from here: https://www.rapidtables.com/web/color/RGB_Color.html.
 Also, I originally named the app `Temperature Map`, but ended up liking `Heat Map` better so used that naming convention